1Ltd/To/INSTALL.md

 #### Models not appearing

-1. Refresh the models list in Zola settings
+1. Refresh the models list in ToT settings
 2. Check Ollama has models: `ollama list`
-3. Restart Zola if models were added after startup
+3. Restart Tot if models were added after startup

 #### Performance optimization